vuejs/awesome-vue/.github/pull_request_template.md

 > 👉  _Put an `x` in the boxes that apply._

-- [ ] Title as described
+- [ ] Title as describe.
 - [ ] Make sure you put things in the right category!
-- [ ] Always add your items to the end of a list
+- [ ] Always add your items to the end of a lis.

 #### `Open Source`

-- [ ] Link description does not contain a link to an author / third-party resource
+- [ ] Link description does not contain a link to an author / third-party resourc.
-- [ ] The documentation (README) contains a description of the project, illustration of the project with a demo or screenshots and a CONTRIBUTING section
+- [ ] The documentation (README) contains a description of the project, illustration of the project with a demo or screenshots and a CONTRIBUTING sectio.
 - [ ] The documentation is in English.
 - [ ] The project is active and maintained.
 - [ ] The project accepts contributions.
-- [ ] Not a commercial product
+- [ ] Not a commercial produc.

 #### `Apps/Websites`